 Tennis Video Can Validate Your Tennis Technique

-The first step is to get a video camera and tripod.
-I purchased the Panasonic PV-GS180 Digital Video Camcorder a few years ago for around $450.
-It has been a reliable camera (except when one of my students hit the camera with a ball square on the lens!).
-The camera uses a DVC tape, so carry extra tapes.
-Also, make sure to get a back-up battery in case the main battery is run down.
-You’ll need a DV import cable that attaches to the camera and to your computer.
+I used a DV import cable that attached to the camera and to the computer.
 The “DV Import” button in Dartfish is where you bring your tennis video into the software.
-Set your “Capture Location” to where you want the video clips to go.
+You'd set your “Capture Location” to where you want the video clips to go.
 I like to put my clips on an external hard drive to keep my laptop free of hard drive space.
-Click the red button below the video and begin to import your video.
+The red button below the video is how to begin to import your video.

-You can name your file before importing it or rename it after.
-The “Library” helps you organize the video clips.
-The more organized the clips are, the more you will get out of your program.
-You can sort by camera angle, sport, gender, etc. Each of these categories allows you to sort through your videos and find just what you’re looking for.
 The “Player” section is where you trim your clips.
 All of your originals will show up so you can select and play them.
 When you find the location to start the clip edit, right click on the green curser and select “set in.”
 Then let the video roll until it gets to your desired end.
 Use the frame arrow at the bottom to fine tune your stopping point.
 Right click and select “set out.”
 When everything looks good, then go to “save movie.”
-The “Analyzer” button is where you’ll bring in your “professional” clip and place your clip next to it.
-There are a lot of features that you will use to get the picture you want.
-The main ones I use are the “split-screen mode” and the “move tool.”
-You’ll also use “flip horizontal” for left handed players.
-You’ll sync up the ball at the contact point players.
-At the end, save your video as a “Mediabook.”

 Coaches can email the video to their students.
-To open, go to

-and download the free DartViewer.
+To open, go to Dartfish and download the free DartViewer.
 The strokes are located in the drop down box next to “Analysis Selection.”
 You can play the video and read any comments by clicking on the “Key Positions.”
 You can click on “B” if you want to look at your video separately.
 You can see this in “Analysis View” and “SlideShow View.”

 Return from Tennis Video to Tennis Tips